 Many factors influence the way packaging trends unfold.
 Available materials and technology, for instance, shape possibilities and keep packaging strategies on the cutting edge.
-Food safety standards also impact the types of packages found in stores, as well as merchandising concerns, like size, shape and shelf presence.
+Food safety standards also impact the types of packages found in stores, as well as merchandising concerns, like size, shape, and shelf presence.
 Although these and other practical considerations are important, nothing holds more sway over packaging decisions than consumer preferences and lifestyle choices.

 Packages Provide the Link between Customers and Brands

-Sellers face an uphill battle, marketing goods in highly competitive retail environments.
+Sellers face an uphill battle marketing goods in highly competitive retail environments.
 As a result, making connections with buyers is more important than ever for stimulating sales and loyalty.
-Packaging plays a key role making introductions and solidifying branding messages.
+Packaging plays a key role in making introductions and solidifying branding messages.
 As part of a unified marketplace presence, packaging reinforces social media marketing efforts, advertising campaigns, and merchandising goals.

 In order to make lasting impressions with customers, today’s contract packaging professionals increasingly focus on image and lifestyle considerations.
-In practice, the most successful packages reflect the values of end-users, and accommodate their way of life.
+In practice, the most successful packages reflect the values of end-users and accommodate their way of life.

 Finding the right balance between form and function has traditionally leaned toward the latter, but today’s consumers demand a higher aesthetic standard.
 Constantly on the go, modern users are in the public eye, eating, drinking, and carrying packages as they move from one activity to the next.

 To modern shoppers, ease of use includes conveniently sized portion packs as well as containers that readily reseal and can be handled comfortably on the go.
-Closures that furnish proper protection, yet open easily are also in-demand, assisting an increasingly mobile public.
+Closures that furnish proper protection yet open easily are also in-demand, assisting an increasingly mobile public.

-City-dwellers, in particular, are less likely than other demographic groups to stock-up on consumer goods, so effective packaging accounts for the needs of these urban populations.
+City-dwellers, in particular, are less likely than other demographic groups to stock up on consumer goods, so effective packaging accounts for the needs of these urban populations.
 Appropriately sized packages, for instance, serve frequent shoppers who don’t have the space to house large quantities of food at home.
 And packaging doubling as serving vessels, like soup cups and pourable, spouted drink containers, also speak to the demand for portability and convenience.

 Packages present prime opportunities for producers to share provenance.
-Whether it is text or graphical information about what’s inside, or messages sharing brand values, surface area can be used to drive home connections and increase consumer intelligence.
+Whether it is text or graphical information about what’s inside, or messages sharing brand values, the surface area can be used to drive home connections and increase consumer intelligence.

 Marketing and merchandising are all about the details, so producers need to highlight features distinguishing their products from others.
 In fact, relationship building has become such an integral part of the consumer experience; shoppers have grown to expect high levels of dialog with makers and sellers.